brettwooldridge/SansOrm/README.md

 parameters to set the query parameters.

 While the ```SqlClosure``` is great, and you'll come to wonder how you did without it, for some simple cases like the previous example, it adds a little bit of artiface around what could be even simpler.

 Enter ```SqlClosureElf```.
-Yes another elf.
+Yes, another elf.
 ```Java
 public List<Customer> getCustomersSillyQuery(int minId, int maxId, String like) {
    return SqlClosureElf.listFromClause(Customer.class, "(customer_id BETWEEN ?
 AND ?)
 AND last_name LIKE ?",